DavidWells/davidwells-legacy-site/content/blog/2019-05-08-a-netlify-year.md

 On a daily basis, I find myself at the intersection of devOps, devRel, product, & marketing.

 On the marketing front, I've been in charge of instrumenting the various Netlify products from [app.netlify.com](https://app.netlify.com/), [our site](http://netlify.com), and pretty much everywhere.
-This data is a crucial part of the product feedback loop and helps us make data backed decisions on where we head to next.
+This data is a crucial part of the product feedback loop and helps us make data driven decisions on where we head to next.

 On the marketing Ops front, I've built a variety of serverless services to help with new user onboarding, sales enablement, usage telemetry & referral tracking (amongst other things).